The beautiful Goðafoss Waterfall in Skjálfandafljót River in North Iceland

 Þorgeirskirkja church

-The altarpiece in Þorgeirskirkja church is very special; it is a big window behind the altar, showing the beautiful nature of Ljósavatn and Ljósavatnsskarð and bringing light into the church.
+The altarpiece in Þorgeirskirkja church is very special; it is a large window behind the altar, showcasing the beautiful landscape of Ljósavatn and Ljósavatnsskarð and bringing light into the church.

 Þorgeirskirkja church used to be open to visitors in the summertime.
 But during my last visit, I was told that it had unfortunately proved too costly to keep it open to visitors, so it is now closed.